ConfederacyOfGaia/Gaia/dms-guide.md

 #### Three People from his past

 - Tom Foolery:  Cloaken's criminal contact is a fence named Tom Foolery.
-Tom runs a laundromat called The Missing Sock in the barge city of Squamish.
+Tom runs a laundromat called The Missing Sock in the barge city of Squamusport.
 It's a place where you can wash your clothes or your contraband.
 Trade only, no cash.
 All sales are final.
 Cloaken met him when they were both tracking the same mark 2 years ago.
 He always does business with his good friend and owner of the Missing Sock, Tom Foolery.
 Tom is through only consistent person in Cloaken's life.
 - Orn, his grandfather: Filled his head with a hatred for the dragons.
 Told him many stories about the “old days”.
 Cloaken will always try to shape his world to be like the pre-Aurelian times and ways of life.
 - ????????, The party character:  TBD, decided by the DM or during session 0